Canon SX420 vs Leica D-LUX 6

 It is notable that the SX420 offers wifi support, while the D-LUX 6 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX420 and the D-LUX 6 have been discontinued, but can regularly be found used on eBay.
+Both the SX420 and the D-LUX 6 have been discontinued, but can regularly be found used on ebay.
 The D-LUX 6 was replaced by the Leica D-LUX Typ 109, while the SX420 was followed by the Canon SX430.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Leica D-LUX 6 Manual.
+Further information on the features and operation of the SX420 and D-LUX 6 can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Leica D-LUX 6 Manual.

 So how do things add up?
 Which of the two cameras – the Canon SX420 or the Leica D-LUX 6 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.